4.9 rating based on 350+ reviews

 What is the zero-based budgeting?

-What is a zero-based budget and why is it important?
+Why is a zero-based budget important?

-What is an example of a zero-based budgeting system?
+What is an example of zero-based budgeting?

 About the author